What is pH Determination?

 There are several methods of pH determination.

-pH Paper - Special strips of paper are made by submerging them in the chemical compound and then drying it.
+Special strips of paper are made by submerging them in the chemical compound and then drying it.
 When this paper is dipped on a liquid substance, it changes colour.
 The change of colour is then compared to the colour chart to determine the actual pH level or in which category that certain liquid belongs.

-pH Meter - there is a device known as the pH meter, which is used to determine the pH level of a substance.
-This electronic device has a special electronic bulb which is sensitive to hydrogen ions.
+there is a device known as the pH meter, which is used to determine the pH level of a substance.
+This electronic device has a special electronic bulb that is sensitive to hydrogen ions.
 The ones that are present in the solution.
 The bulb produces a signal which is then amplified by and is shown in a meter format in the electronic meter attached.
 The meter displays the pH level and in which category does the substance belong.
 For very precise measurement, the pH meter should be calibrated before each measurement.

-pH of Fruit Juices
+The pH of Fruit Juices

 People who are obsessed with the idea of dieting are quite taken by the pH levels of different fruit juices.
 A study has shown that juices which are lower than pH level 4 or belong to the category of pH 4 can be extremely damaging to the teeth as well as the person's health.
 For this purpose, the pH of fruit juices is mentioned below: